NF measurement using a Spectrum Analyzer

 I noticed that the program needs to have dot and not comma as delimiter settings in Windows.
 This can be set in the regional settings=> additional settings.

 A screenshot from the program.
-Download: nf-sa-gain-calculator.zip
+Download: nf-sa-calculator.zip

 The exported Excel file is saved in: C:\Test-Reports\Noise Figure